Energy-Efficiency and the Future for IT Staff MembersRita Mailheau

 The Department of Energy (DOE) is a federal agency and this program is national in scope.
 For practical reasons however, all 5 of the pilot projects will be based out of Minnesota.

-This can easily translate to a national model later on since the projects deal with more universal issues like Power over Ethernet (PoE) deployments in commercial building.
+This can easily translate to a national model later on since the projects deal with more universal issues like Power over Ethernet (PoE) deployments in commercial buildings.
 They’ll also deal with lighting, plug loads, and HVAC controls.

 Of course, this is just the tip of the iceberg.
 There are many other ways in which efficiency can be improved upon, and we can expect the DOE to continue looking into them as this program progresses.